25 Engaging Role Playing Activities for Speech Development in Children

 Activity: Create a pretend bus with chairs, where one child is the driver, and others are passengers.

-Case Example: Mia, age 5, is practicing her question formation.
-As a bus driver, she answers questions from passengers, like “Where does this bus go?” and “When is the next stop?” helping her practice various types of questions.
+Case Example: Mia, age 5, is practicing question formation.
+As a bus driver, she answers questions like “Where does this bus go?” and “When is the next stop?” enhancing her ability to form various types of questions.

 14. Zoo Keeper